-After video and large format projection were deemed impractical, Image Engineering suggested using lasers to project a simulated ‘northern lights’ effect.
-Find out how we were able to bring the Aurora Borealis to the Nation’s Capital.
+After video and large format projection were deemed impractical, Image Engineering brought the Aurora Borealis to the Nation’s Capital using lasers to project a simulated northern lights effect.

 After 18 months of planning, The John F. Kennedy Center for the Performing Arts in Washington D.C. became the host for the Scandinavian multicultural festival known as Nordic Cool 2013.
 The festival was scheduled to run for 32 days and highlighted the many facets of Scandinavian culture, such as visual art, music, and performance.
 Its many exhibits and displays were free and open to the public during the months of February and March of 2013.

-The festival designers were in search of an artistic display that would change the appearance of the Kennedy Center’s façade during the nighttime hours of the festival.
+The festival designers were in search of an artistic display changing the appearance of the Kennedy Center’s façade during the nighttime hours of the festival.
 To facilitate the design, the Kennedy Center’s Department of International Events commissioned Danish lighting design Jesper Kongshaug to design a nightly display utilizing lights, video, or projections.

 The Danes & Americans Unite